 Fun Things to Do in South St. Louis County

 In addition to many exciting new St. Louis restaurants, South St. Louis is a great place to live or visit, mainly because of its many things to do and see.
 Visitors can consider going to any of the more than 40 parks in the area, as well as museums and community centers.
 There is plenty to do in South St. Louis County and the following include just a small sampling of what is available.
 While not the most exciting part of the world to visit, South St. Louis County has a rich cultural history, numerous exhibits, and a highly conserved state of nature.
-Visitors can enjoy trees and wildlife, visit historic Civil War sites, see art, and even check steam locomotives, all of which make great family activities.
+Visitors can enjoy trees and wildlife, visit historic Civil War sites, see works from St. Louis artists, and even check steam locomotives, all of which make great family activities.

 Visit the Museum of Transportation: While not everyone is into transportation, the Museum of Transportation is a great place to take people of all ages.
 The museum houses over 70 locomotives, with cars, historical vehicles, and displays and events also available.
 Admission is $8 for adults and $5 for children, and groups are let in 6 at a time.
 Visitors can see the automobile collection, the world’s largest working locomotive, locomotive displays, Civil War transportation, and more.